nops-io/nops-docs/pages/Copilot/EKS/copilot-eks-cas-guide.md

     - Open Configure Modal.
 The details section of Auto Scaling Group will be prefilled.
     - The AWS Lambda configuration section will show the version detail and current status of the Lambda Stack to confirm it is properly configured on the AWS account.
     - You can create or choose an existing ASG template in the Spot detail section.

+{%include note.html content="Unlike Compute Copilot for Karpenter, Compute Copilot for Cluster Autoscaler does not require an agent.
+The Helm command for installing an agent, which you can find in the configuration tab for clusters using the Cluster Autoscaler, is for installing the BC+ agent required for container utilization metrics and rightsizing."%}

 6. Create an ASG Template:
     - Give the ASG template a unique name.
     - Select the CPU architecture based on the AMIs of the ASG you are going to attach the template to.